swaldman/sbt-ethereum/src/main/paradox/tasks/eth/index.md

 # eth

-The vast majority of _sbt-ethereum_ tasks begin with an `eth`.
-Prefix.
+The vast majority of _sbt-ethereum_ tasks begin with an `eth` prefix.
 Typing
 ```
 > eth<tab>
 ```